 Booking this training is easy...

 We bring the course and tutor to you, for an all-inclusive fee.

 Price: $8,435 (plus tutor travel and accommodation expenses) for a group of up to 15 people.
 Extra delegates: $555 per person.

 Option 2: Online Live and Exclusive course:

-Price: $5,580 for a group of up to 15 people (price includes a workbook for every delegate, posted to one address).
-Extra delegates $345 per person.
+Price: $5,580* for a group of up to 15 people (price includes a workbook for every delegate, posted to one address, or a PDF version can be provided).
+Extra delegates $370 per person.

 Option 3: 'Train the Trainer':